toswari/teddy-fe/scripts/CustomerSpecific/PFF/README.md

 # Clarifai's PFF working repo
 ## Getting Started
 1. This project uses `uv` and `make`, so make sure those are installed
+1. We also make use of `git-lfs` for versioning of model files (e.g., pytorch files, onnx files, scikit-learn files) so you need to configure git-lfs
+   1. `brew install git-lfs`
+   2. `git lfs install`
 1. `uv sync`

 ## Structure